EXPLAINER-Luton Airport runway meltdown shows airports vulnerable to climate change

 July 22 (Reuters) - The temporary disruption at London's Luton Airport on Monday when soaring temperatures caused a small section of the asphalt to lift is an example of the challenges airports face in making their infrastructure resilient to climate change, experts say.

-Below is an explanation of how global airports are coping with extreme heat and what may be needed to prevent future interruption if there is another heatwave.
+Below is an explanation of how global airports are coping with extreme heat and what may be needed to prevent future interruption from further heatwaves.

 WHAT HAPPENED AT LUTON AND WHY?